GAIA-X4PLC-AAD/edc-blockchain-broker/README.md

 Every step makes use of pre and post Requests scripts which collect values from request responses and save them for later requests.
 This should give an overview of how the requests works and how to change them for individual use cases.

+> Hint:
+> If you want to integrate the [Claim Compliance Provider](https://claim-compliance-provider.gxfs.gx4fm.org/docs/) make sure you configure the CCP_INTERFACE_URL in the blockchain interface.
+You also need to add following parameters to the create asset request:
+> - claimsList -> List of claims to be passed to the CCP in the `claims` field to be checked for compliance.
+> - gxParticipantCredentials -> the three participant credentials to be passed to the CCP in the `verifiableCredentials` field.
+>
+> Those will be passed to the Claim Compliance Provider during asset creation.
+The [blockchain listener](https://github.com/PLC-AAD/EDC-Blockchain-Listener) will retrieve the CCP response from the asset and send it to the federated catalogue or CES (credential event service).

 ## Support
 If there are any problems with installation or deployment, you can write me a mail: